henrik561/laravel-session-tracker/readme.md

     	];

-In Your routes.php file you should add 'session' middleware for routes which you want to keep track of:
+In Your routes.php file you should add 'session.tracker' middleware for routes which you want to keep track of:

-    Route::group(['middleware'=>'session'], function(){
+    Route::group(['middleware'=>'session.tracker'], function(){

         Route::get('your-route', 'YourController@yourAction');